KeremAR/DevOps-Cheat/Kubernetes/k8s_ingress-task.md

 This method provides full control over the definition, including `pathType` and annotations for features like path rewriting.

 1.  **Create `colors-ingress.yaml`:**
     Create a new file named `colors-ingress.yaml`.
 This YAML defines a single Ingress resource with one host and multiple path routing rules.
-The path ` / ` acts as the default or "catch-all" because the Ingress controller will always match the most specific path first (e.g., `/aqua` will be matched before `/`).
+The `spec.defaultBackend` field acts as the "catch-all" for any requests that don't match the more specific paths.

     **`colors-ingress.yaml` content:**
     ```yaml